-When using the mod_wsgi adapter with multiple Trac instances and PostgreSQL (or MySQL?) as a database back-end, the server may create a lot of open database connections and thus PostgreSQL processes.
+When using the mod_wsgi adapter with multiple Trac instances and PostgreSQL (or MySQL?) as the database, the server may create a lot of open database connections and thus PostgreSQL processes.

-A somewhat brutal workaround is to disabled connection pooling in Trac.
+A somewhat brutal workaround is to disable connection pooling in Trac.
 This is done by setting poolable = False in trac.db.postgres_backend on the PostgreSQLConnection class.

-But it's not necessary to edit the source of Trac, the following lines in trac.wsgi will also work:
+But it is not necessary to edit the source of Trac.
+The following lines in trac.wsgi will also work:

 '''

 import trac.db.postgres_backend

 trac.db.postgres_backend.PostgreSQLConnection.poolable = False

 import trac.db.mysql_backend

+'''

 trac.db.mysql_backend.MySQLConnection.poolable = False

-'''

-Now Trac drops the connection after serving a page and the connection count on the database will be kept minimal.
+Now Trac drops the connection after serving a page and the connection count on the database will be kept low.